History of lacrosse: Equipment

 Some early lacrosse balls were fashioned out of wood.
 Others were made of deerskin stuffed with hair.
 They were typically three inches in diameter.

-The first lacrosse sticks were essentially giant wooden spoons with no netting.
+The first lacrosse sticks were essentially giant wooden spoons with no netting. - The first of the lacrosse sticks were very closely related and tied into the culture and knowledge of the craftsmen within the tribe.
+Sticks were made by hand from wood and were shaped and formed through a steaming process, while the netting was made from animal sinew..
+More often than not designs showcased identity and could also carry spiritual or personal importance for that player.
 Great Lakes style sticks had one end bent into a 4 to 5 in circle, which was filled with netting.
 This netting was made of wattup or deer sinew.
 The Iroquois and Eastern Woodland style sticks use a U-shape instead of a circle.

 These sticks were bent into shape after being softened through steaming, and lengths typically ranged from 2 to 5 ft.
 Lacrosse sticks often had elaborate carvings on them intended to help players in the game.
 Lacrosse sticks were so treasured that many players requested to be buried with their stick beside them upon death.

 Some versions of lacrosse used unusual stick designs.
 In the St. Lawrence Valley a version was played in which the head took up two thirds of the stick.
 In the Southwestern United States a double-stick version was played with sticks about two and a half feet long.

 No protective equipment was worn in traditional lacrosse.
+When looking at modern day lacrosse it holds endless amounts of cultural significance for many indigenous nations.
+The Haudenosaunee Confederacy fields a national team that competed on the international stage, which helps to reflect the ongoing important of lacrosse.
+There are efforts to keep stickball active in a few nations, where lacrosse persists as a cultural practice and also a teaching vessel for younger members.